-Joy Division's music has never sounded happy to begin with.
-Even their band name was inspired by something unpleasant: the prostitution wing in a Nazi concentration camp.
+'s music has never sounded happy to begin with.
+Their band name was even inspired by a prostitution wing in a Nazi concentration camp.
 So it will come as no surprise that their gloomy music features lyrics with images that seem to come from your deepest nightmares.

 Also impossible not to forget is the fact that the lead singer, Ian Curtis, committed suicide before the group actually broke to the mainstream.
 This paints a black shadow over their entire oeuvre.

 - "Atrocity Exhibition" about people who pay to see a barely living man in an asylum.
 "For entertainment they watch his body twist."

 - "You'll see the horrors of a faraway place/ Meet the architects of law face to face/ See mass murder on a scale you've never seen/ And all the ones who try hard to succeed..."

 - "Wilderness": Curtis singing as if he's an ancient traveller who saw nothing but mankind's misery and despair around him.